Travel 101: Five Steps to Make Planning a Trip Easy

 This should probably be Step 0.

 In your note-taking program of choice, write out each day and what you will be doing.
-I use OneNote but I think I may start experimenting with Apple Notes.
+I use OneNote but I think I may start experimenting with Apple Notes or Notion.
 I include flight, train, and hotel information with booking confirmation numbers, times I have tours or any other reservations scheduled, et cetera.
 This gives me a bird’s eye view of what I have going on.
 I also copy links to relevant blog posts, tours, and anything else that may be useful to me in my planning and travel.

 In your map program of choice, create a list for your destination.
 Mark your hotel, places you want to see, restaurants, meeting locations for tours, and places people recommend you go.
 Make a note about why you are saving it, especially if it something that was recommended to you.